- Before signing up for any course, it is recommended that a potential student should do the following :

 - You will be informed that you can begin course via an email from the school.

-- Note that once you have completed the final lesson (lesson 3 for LMIPM and lesson 9 for the other two courses) and its quizzes, it is deemed that you have completed the course and your access will expire.
+- Note that once you have completed the final lesson and so being awarded the course certificate, it is deemed that you have completed the course and your access will expire.

 - Some of the policies/tools this website uses to enhance its overall security: